osiegmar/FastCSV/docs/src/content/docs/architecture/goals.md

 it ensures a high level of stability.
 [PIT mutation testing](https://pitest.org) is used to ensure the quality of the tests.

+While FastCSV accepts null inputs for certain and documented methods, it does not return null values in any of its public APIs.

 ## Security

 FastCSV is designed to be secure.